shrey183/Web-Crawler/README.md

-# Web Crawlers
+# Web Crawler in Python
-Here I have collected some different styles of crawling the web in Python 3.